 Table of contents

-The Black Sapote tree will deliver you a tropical fruit often referred to as the ‘chocolate pudding fruit’.
-Furthermore, good ‘tree care’ will ensure a healthy crop of them.
+The black sapote tree will deliver you a tropical fruit often referred to as the ‘chocolate pudding fruit’.

 The black sapote tree originated in Mexico.
 Subsequently, it spread to Central America, Cuba and the Philippines.
 It is cultivated in many tropical countries as a crop.